LTRData/curl/docs/MANUAL.md

 better use of the network.

-Note that curl cannot use persistent connections for transfers that are used in subsequence curl invokes.
+Note that curl cannot use persistent connections for transfers that are used in subsequent curl invokes.
 Try to stuff as many URLs as possible on the same command line if they are using the same host, as that will make the transfers faster.
 If you use an HTTP proxy for file transfers, practically all transfers will be persistent.